Category: Untold Stories

 I was in college on that initial visit, and a single mom at that.
 I didn’t have time to look for clues and answers, but that story stuck with me enough that I knew I had to write about it.
 I used an essay assignment from one of my English classes as an excuse to put my conjectures into writing.
 The essay won second place in a department contest at Weber State University, and I kept it over the years.

 When I finished school and became an empty-nester, I finally started digging for the tombstone’s story.
 My first foray came up with some answers–enough to help me see that I could easily build a history around that grave marker.
 I went back to Plain City and took pictures of all four sides of the tombstone.
 What I found, shocked me.
 On the backside of the tombstone are the names of three of the children who died during the epidemic, and one more who was born and died in the following years.
 It wasn’t those children that surprised me, though.
-It was the inscription I had missed in my first visit at the bottom of the back side of the tombstone, “Children of William and Mary Skeen.”
+It was the inscription I had missed in my first visit at the bottom of the back side of the tombstone.
+It said, “Children of William and Mary Skeen.”
 I stepped back around to the front and looked at the bottom.
 It said, “Children of William and Caroline Skeen.”
 There were two different mothers and one father.
 This was a polygamous family.

-I nearly missed Mary, tucked away as she was at the bottom of the backside of the monument.
-When I found her, I realized that her story is far more important than the location on the tombstone suggests.
-At a first glance, it’s easy to think nothing happened here.
-But from surrounding names, places, and dates, I could see that something had happened, and that little name tucked away in the corner had been there and played an integral role in the town’s history.
-It’s not her death that’s important, it’s her life.
-I don’t want Mary Davis Skeen to be forgotten, and I feel compelled to commit her to the memory of others who would never have known her otherwise.
 We are surrounded on a daily basis by people living what they feel are ordinary and unremarkable lives, but if we make an effort to get to know them, we can learn valuable lessons and come to see them as crucial members of our community.
 Mary’s tale unfolds in bits and pieces.
 Like a patchwork quilt, it is colorful, warm and inviting.
 Her story includes heartache, tragedy and tribulation along with faith, perseverance and promise.
 While Mary’s story reminds us that happily ever after never happens, it also tells us that happy endings do.

 Please join me in my journey to tell Mary’s story.
 Your comments and helpful criticism are welcome and encouraged.
 Treat each post as rough drafts to Mary’s biography, as that is what they are intended to be.
 Mary’s story will be told one chapter at a time, and one month at a time, over the next year.
 My ultimate goal is to publish them together in a book.
 If you feel that you have information that may be helpful, or that will clarify ambiguities in Mary’s story, please leave a comment or contact me.
 And thank you in advance for your help!